The sounds of the

 The mother was the next one to be handed out the window,

-I waited until I saw them both get to the ground safely before I reached down for the hose.
+I waited until I saw them both get to the ground safely before I reached down

 I then made my way to the window for the third time,